-Itachi by the time of his battle with Sasuke, was suffering from Incurable Cough of Death, that would've killed him long ago, if he didn't take drugs to stay alive longer, gone near blind from overusing his Mangekyo Sharingan and he still bested Sasuke (despite that he was deliberately trying to lose in addition to all these above).
+Itachi, by the time of his battle with Sasuke, was suffering from Incurable Cough of Death that would've killed him long ago if he didn't take drugs to stay alive longer, and had gone near blind from overusing his Mangekyo Sharingan; and he still bested Sasuke (despite that he was deliberately trying to lose in addition to all these above).

 Her introduction sums it up rather nicely: the protagonist is told that Ayase would be his combat trainer before he sees her, and is somewhat confused to see a girl in a wheelchair, being a bit lost as for how to act around her.
 When she drops something, he awkwardly offers to help the poor cripple pick it up, and she smiles shyly and agrees... then when he comes near her she flips around like a ragdoll using only her arms for what is a wheelchair bound judo throw.
 "Don't underestimate me", indeed.